iSmoothStar/ismoothstar.github.io/_posts/2024-11-26-welcome-to-ismooth-star.md

 Moreover, I was mostly familliar with [Blogger](https://www.blogger.com/) known as **Blogspot** as my platform of choice at that time for **iSmooth Blog** and my other blogs.
 I have some experience with [Wordpress](https://wordpress.com/) but for some reason I never really migrated to it even though it was superior I sticked to `Blogger` maybe because I didn't want to pay for hosting and maintaining `Wordpress`.

-At one point, I had bought a **VPS** plan where I hosted many side projects for development purposes, and I happened to have `Wordpress` installed on some sites and I played with it for a long time then I discovered `Jekyll` and installed on the same instance that's when it all started.
+At one point, I had bought a **VPS** plan where I hosted many side projects for development purposes, and I happened to have `Wordpress` installed on some sites and I played with it for a long time then I discovered `Jekyll` and installed it on the same instance that's when it all started.
 After all, it has been years since I tinkered with blogging software and I fianlly decided to launch **iSmooth Star** using `Jekyll` which is currently running on this site.

 Furthermore, the reason that I didn't just migrate my old blog to `Jekyll` and started from where I stopped is that as I said, most of the articles there are really outdated so it's not worth the effort and it's much better to make a fresh start.